The Monacan in Virginia

 Source: North Carolina Maps, A new discription of Carolina by the order of the Lords Proprietors (John Ogilby, ~1671)

-Permanent towns in the eastern part of the Monacan territory were abandoned between 1670-1690.
-Most likely, the residents moved west to live closer to the mountains, including with the Tutelo/Saponi.
+Permanent towns in the eastern part of the Monacan territory along the James River were abandoned between 1670-1690.
+The people moved west to live in the mountains, and south to join with the Tutelo/Saponi.
+The Monacans never left, but their settlement pattern was disrupted as the English pushed west of the Fall Line.

 Mowhemencho was still visited regularly by the Monacans in 1702, when the site was called Manakin Town by the Huguenots who had settled there in 1699.
-Franz Louis Michel recorded:3
+Franz Louis Michel recorded:4

 Before the Monacan tribe evolved, their territory had been occupied earlier by a culture which shared a key characteristic with Native Americans in the Mississippi River Valley: burying the dead in mounds.
 The Monacans may have continued that practice, unlike the Algonquian-speaking tribes east of the Fall Line which the English encountered, or they may have just venerated the old mounds while burying their dead elsewhere.